SiMoM0/MiscAlgorithms/README.md

 <br/>

 ### Algorithms List
+[Alphabet Ecnrypter](https://github.com/SiMoM0/MiscAlgorithms/tree/main/AlphabetEncrypter): convert a message, from an alphabet to another one.

 [Anagrams](https://github.com/SiMoM0/Miscellaneous/tree/main/Anagrams): a simple code which find all the anagrams of a word.

 [Atbash Cipher](https://github.com/SiMoM0/MiscAlgorithms/tree/main/AtbashCipher): implementation of the Atbash Cipher (reverse aplhabet).